Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 The settings section contains configuration for the demo's:

-- Ink: This section allows for selection of the type of inking tool, its colour,
+- Ink: This section allows for selection of the type of inking tool, its colour and the choice of whether or not to use a background image.

 - Capture window: This section allows adjustment of the capture window's size, fonts, their size and x/y offsets that appear within it and the number of buttons that appear.